 Habanero Pepper Information

-Thought to have originated in Cuba, the habaneros are indispensable components in the Yucatán peninsular cuisine.
+Thought to have originated in Cuba, the Habaneros are very important to Yucatán peninsular cuisine.
 Each year at least 1,500 tons of peppers are harvested there.

-Other regions that they are known to grow in include Costa Rica and Belize, as well as US states like California, Texas and Idaho.
+Other countries that produce Habanero peppers include Costa Rica and Belize, as well as US states like California, Texas, and Idaho.

 Habanero Pepper Varieties

-You have a lot of options when it comes to habaneros.
-Heat level, color and even pod size are all things you select when choosing an habanero variety.
+You have a lot of options when it comes to Habaneros.
+Things like heat level, color, and pod size vary as you’ll see below.

-» Related: Where to Buy Pepper Seeds Online
+» Read More: Where to Buy Pepper Seeds Online

 Habanero Scoville Units

-Habaneros rate between 100,000 to 325,000 Scoville units, which is similar to the Scotch Bonnet pepper.
-That’s considered very hot.
+Orange Habaneros rate between 100,000 to 325,000 Scoville heat units (SHU), which is similar to the Scotch Bonnet pepper.
+(That’s considered very hot.)
+Other Habanero varieties can be over 500,000 SHU.

 » Read More – Scotch Bonnet vs Habanero: Revealing 3 Key Differences in This Spicy Family

-For reference, the habanero chile pepper is around 100 times hotter than the jal. apeno
+For comparison, the standard Habanero chile pepper is around 100 times hotter than the Jal. apeno Scoville

-The red savina habanero pepper — a cultivar of the habanero pepper — once held the world’s hottest pepper title by the Guinness Book of World Records.
-Things change and although habaneros have a lot of heat, they are no longer one of the hottest peppers you can grow and eat.
+The Red Savina Habanero pepper — a cultivar of the Habanero — once held the world’s hottest pepper title by the Guinness Book of World Records.
+The Ghost pepper came afterwards, and now the Carolina Reaper is the current record holder.

 Circumference (5-Gallon): ~ 32 inches

 A grow bag is a fabric pot that comes in many different sizes.
-I use at least a 7-gallon size because I like giving my peppers more room to grow.
+So, what size grow bag for peppers?
+I use at least a 7-gallon bag because I like giving my peppers more room to grow.

 The benefit of the grow bag is that it’s breathable and allows for “air pruning” of plant roots.
 This air pruning prevents roots from becoming “root bound,” and it promotes growth that encourages better uptake of water and nutrients.